frederic-perez/AmE-dictionary/data/dictionary.md

 __hump<sup>1</sup>__ _v_ :nine::m: __1__ To bend or round into a hump; arch. __2a__ _(Slang)_ To exert (oneself). __b__ _(Slang)_ To carry, especially on the back. __3__ _(Vulgar Slang)_ To engage in sexual intercourse with.
 __hump<sup>2</sup>__ _n_ :two::hammer: (humps) _Two green humps in the mist._
 __Humpty Dumpty__
+__Humpty Dumptyism__ _idiom_ The act or practice of misusing or misinterpreting a word, phrase, or article of text to suit one's own meaning or purpose.
+Taken from the character Humpty Dumpty in Lewis Carroll's Through the Looking-Glass, who states, "When I use a word it means just what I choose it to mean."
 __humpty-dumpty__
 __Humpty-Dumpty__ :two::hammer:
 __Humvee__ _n_ :two::hammer: